adobe-type-tools/afdko/README.md

 Installation
 ------------

-The AFDKO requires [Python](http://www.python.org/download) 2.7.x.
-It
+The AFDKO requires [Python](http://www.python.org/download) 2.7.x. or
-does not yet support Python 3.x.
+3.6.x.

 Releases are available on the [Python Package Index](https://pypi.python.org/pypi/afdko) (PyPI) and can be installed